 Grilla Grills PID/Time-Based Control Panels

-My Final Throughts About Cooking On The Smoke Setting…
+My Final Thoughts About Cooking On The Smoke Setting…

-The most important point really is you need to be monitoring the internal temperature of the meat during the cook.
-Hence, when it comes to the question of is WiFi worth it on a pellet smoker, when it comes to going ‘low & slow’, yes it is.
+Hence, when it comes to the question of is WiFi worth it on a pellet smoker when it comes to going ‘low & slow’, yes, it is.